Top Technographic Data APIs, Datasets, and Databases

 - How is technographic data priced?

-The fastest and easiest way to gain this powerful knowledge is by incorporating technographic data into your business decisions.
+This is technographics.
+The fastest and easiest way to access this powerful knowledge is by incorporating technographic data into your business decisions.

-Read on to find out all information you’ll need to find the right technographic data for you, so that your company can start to benefit from proper use of technographics.
+Read on to find out all information you’ll need to find the right technographic data for you, so that your company can chase up on the hottest prospect leads and generate revenue.

 (Click image to enlarge)

 An understanding of technographics is especially useful in every stage of account based marketing (ABM), from nurturing the account, to personalizing the sale, to identifying opportunities to upsell.
-It can also help with maintaining an up-to-date perspective on your target market.
+Technographic intelligence can also help with maintaining an up-to-date perspective on your target market.

 What is technographic data?

 Technographic data is information about a company’s current technology stack.
-In other words, it’s a comprehensive look into all the software and technology being used by a company at the current time.
+In other words, it’s a comprehensive appraisal of the software and technology being used by a company at a given time.
 This includes what the technology is, what it’s being used for, and when it was acquired.